 There are several factors that can increase a patient’s risk for breast cancer, but it’s important to remember that these don’t necessarily mean the disease will develop.
 Here are some known factors:

 The general breast screening recommendation is that AFAB patients with normal risk factors have a mammogram every other year from the ages of 40 to 74.
 High-risk patients may be advised to have their screenings more frequently or at an earlier age.
+This may vary by state or province.

 If you are experiencing a breast cancer diagnosis, just know that you’re not alone.
 It is the second most common cancer type for U.S. based AFAB patients, with skin cancer being the first.
 Also, it may be helpful to remember that breast cancer is one of the most intensely studied and prioritized medical conditions.
 New research and treatments progress regularly.
 Additionally, the current overall average survival rate for breast cancer patients is 91%.
 Lastly, there are several support groups and resources that may help you through this stressful time, including: